CorMazz/chronolab/chronolab/README.md

 I spent probably an hour reading all the different Reddit posts about React UI frameworks, and tons of different reviews.
 After learning a plethora of novel insults, I decided that the community was as opinionated as they were divided on the issue.
 Given that this is a learning project and I've already learned TailwindCSS, I decided to try Material UI, which seemed to be a decent choice.
 I also tried Fluent UI, which I honestly liked the aesthetic better, but was fighting bugs for way too long and decided to pivot back to Material UI.

+### Plotting Library

+I originally wanted to use Ploty, but I ran into [a bug](https://community.plotly.com/t/webgl-is-not-supported-by-your-browser-for-scatter3d-on-safari-13-3-1-and-chrome-83-0-4103-106/41469) that stymied all of my forward progress.
+I pivoted to [Apache ECharts](https://dev.to/manufac/using-apache-echarts-with-react-and-typescript-353k) because it seems like it can handle large datasets, with similar customizability and interactivity to Plotly.

 ## Potential Features

 1. **Configuration File Saving Current Layout/Application State (loaded files, video section labeling, etc)**